talon-one/talon_go/docs/User.md

 SetPolicy gets a reference to the given map[string]interface{} and assigns it to the Policy field.

-### GetLatestFeedTimestamp

-`func (o *User) GetLatestFeedTimestamp() time.Time`

-GetLatestFeedTimestamp returns the LatestFeedTimestamp field if non-nil, zero value otherwise.

-### GetLatestFeedTimestampOk

-`func (o *User) GetLatestFeedTimestampOk() (time.Time, bool)`

-GetLatestFeedTimestampOk returns a tuple with the LatestFeedTimestamp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasLatestFeedTimestamp

-`func (o *User) HasLatestFeedTimestamp() bool`

-HasLatestFeedTimestamp returns a boolean if a field has been set.

-### SetLatestFeedTimestamp

-`func (o *User) SetLatestFeedTimestamp(v time.Time)`

-SetLatestFeedTimestamp gets a reference to the given time.Time and assigns it to the LatestFeedTimestamp field.

 ### GetRoles

 `func (o *User) GetRoles() []int32`